0xSpaceShard/starknet-devnet/README.md

 ### Development - New Devnet version release

-To release a new version, increment the semver in Cargo.toml of those Devnet crates that have changed.
+To release a new version, follow these steps:

+1. Increment the semver in Cargo.toml of those Devnet crates that have changed.
 Use `scripts/check_crate_changes.sh` for this.
 Preferably create a separate PR for the increment, such as [this one](https://github.com/0xSpaceShard/starknet-devnet-rs/pull/398).

-The publishing of crates and Docker images is done automatically in CI when merged into the main branch.
+2. The publishing of crates and Docker images is done automatically in CI when merged into the main branch.

-When the CI workflow is done, create a git tag of the form `vX.Y.Z`, push it and create a GitHub release with notes describing changes since the last release.
+3. When the CI workflow is done, create a git tag of the form `vX.Y.Z`, push it and create a GitHub release with notes describing changes since the last release.

-Attach the [binary artifacts built in CI](https://circleci.com/docs/artifacts/#artifacts-overview) to the release.
-The download of binaries can be done manually or with [this approach](https://circleci.com/docs/artifacts/#downloading-all-artifacts-for-a-build-on-circleci).
+4. Attach the [binary artifacts built in CI](https://circleci.com/docs/artifacts/#artifacts-overview) to the release.
+You can use `scripts/fetch_ci_binaries.py`

 ## ✏️ Contributing